Security-Onion-Solutions/securityonion-docs/idh.rst

 Both of these configurations can be implemented by editing the node's minion pillar, which is stored on the manager in ``/opt/so/saltstack/local/pillar/minions/$IDH-Hostname_idh.sls``.

-Custom Configuration - Example Port Change
+Custom Configuration - Example: Port Change
 ------------------------------------------

 For example, suppose that we already have the HTTP service running but we want to change the default port from ``80`` to ``8080``.